 Angela's agent is the ever-tenacious Jill Corcoran of The Herman Agency.
 Angela's mentor & comrade-in-arms is the incredibly talented Becca Puglisi, whose bio follows.

 When not writing, Becca's life revolves around her husband and two adorable little blessings.
-Al is wonderfully supportive of his wife's not-exactly-lucrative writing career.
-He is also a comfortable kind of husband who doesn't complain when the kids get nutritious leftovers while he has to scrounge some kind of meal out of stale Cheerios, yogurt, and Velveeta.
-Becca's toddlers, a girl and a boy, keep her intimately acquainted with the children's section of the library, the park, and any Chick-fil-A with a playground.
+Al is wonderfully supportive of his wife's writing career; he's a comfortable kind of husband who doesn't complain when the kids get nutritious leftovers while he has to scrounge some kind of meal out of stale Cheerios, yogurt, and Velveeta.
+Becca's little ones, a girl and a boy, keep her intimately acquainted with the children's section of the library, the park, and any Chick-fil-A with a playground.
 She has given up wearing lipstick because she can't stop kissing her kids.

 When not writing and indulging in sweets, Becca enjoys playing video games, watching movies, teaching Bible studies, baking, and adding to her stash of emergency supplies.
 She has always enjoyed contemplating the What if? scenario, which serves her well in south Florida.
 As a result, during hurricane season you can find her stalking the local weather forecasters and muttering unkind words toward the Atlantic Ocean.